Default definition for Session management

 Oracle Solaris 11.4.79.189.2 Assembled March 2025

-jmoekamp@testbed:~$ The reason for not being the default is simple: Perhaps not all users allowed to log into the system should see this kind of information.
-In order to get this kind of information at login, you need an additional authorization.
-The necessary authorization is called solaris.fm.read.
-You can it this authorization to a user via usermod:
+The reason for not being the default is simple: Perhaps not all users allowed to log into the system should see this kind of information.
+In order to get this kind of information at login, you need an additional authorisation.
+The necessary authorisation is called solaris.fm.read.
+You can add this authorisation to a user via usermod:

 joergmoellenkamp@Mac ~ % ssh jmoekamp@192.168.39.122